Vaccine Queue Calculator for the Netherlands

 It's great that we now have COVID vaccines that have been approved for general use.
 However, that's not the end of the COVID story just yet.
 Millions of doses of vaccines now have to be produced and injected into the arms of people.
 That is one massive manufacturing, logistical, and time-consuming task for everyone involved.
 It is all going to take time.

-The Dutch government has published the vaccination strategy for the upcoming months.
+The Dutch government has its own vaccination strategy.
 Unlike many other countries, the plan is based on dates they preset for each group, many of which overlap.
 Let's take a look at the groups mentioned¹:

 - Staff on COVID wards and ambulance crews